 Hey there Bill, we recently got a price quote on the vinyl Pella 250.
 It was roughly the same as the Quaker Manchester vinyl window.
 I’ve never heard of Quaker windows and doors, but I have certainly heard of Pella.
 I wondered if these were good brands or whether you thought they were better options to pursue.

 Darryl, thanks for the question.
-I think I would say the Pella 250 vinyl window is the better option over the Manchester.
-I don’t think by all that much though.
+The Pella 250 vinyl window is the better option over the Manchester, but not by all that much.
 I haven’t actually looked at these windows side-by-side, so I’m kind of riffing here.
 However, I do like the Pella brand over Quaker when it comes to vinyl windows.
 Do I think that they’re better vinyl window manufacturers than these two?
 The answer to this is yes.
 I can send you my list of vinyl window brands that I think you should consider and who concentrate solely on making the best vinyl windows.

 Pella vs Ply Gem